LiredDev/LiGL/README.md

  # LiGL - Lired Graphics Library
  LiGL is a library for creating windows and drawing graphics on them.
 It is similar to SFML, but the key feature of LiGL is that it also supports Lua.
 This means that you can use Lua to create windows, draw graphics on them, and handle events.
+ ## Update logs
+ - Added Threads (because mingw doesn't support them by default)
+ - Set window transparency
+ - Remove window border (the last bool value removes the border when set to true)`Window mainWindow(800, 600, "LiGL - Test", false, false);`
+ ## Note
+ - The code currently is a mess but i promise to organize it later
  ## Features
  - Easy-to-use API for creating windows and drawing graphics
 - Supports Lua scripting for creating windows and handling events